Click to enlarge

 What should I do if I don't feel well during Pride?

-If you want to go home:
+If you need to go home:

 What services are available in the Safer Zone and who manages them?